hashicorp/vault-guides/operations/raft-storage/local/README.md

 # Create a Vault HA cluster locally on your machine

+These assets are provided to perform the tasks described in the [Vault HA Cluster with Integrated Storage](https://learn.hashicorp.com/vault/operations/raft-storage) guide.

+---

 ## Setup script, network and configuration

 1. Set the `cluster.sh` file to executable: